A good choice for bear watching in Europe

 Good to know: You need binoculars!

 So how does it all work?
 When I booked this with my girlfriend, I didn’t really know what to expect.
 Would it be some kind of guided tour?
 Would we be on our own?
 Here is what happens after your booking:

-The owner of the hide sends you and email to give you the GPS coordinates of the meeting point.
-You need to go there with a rented car, as it is in the middle of a lost countryside.
-The person will meet you there, and guide you through the forest to the place where you will be spending the night… a simple but well made wooden hut.
+The owner of the hide sends you an email to give you the GPS coordinates of the meeting point.
+You need to go there in a rented car, as it is in the middle of the lost countryside.
+The person will meet you there, and guide you through the forest to the place where you will be spending the night… a simple but well-made wooden hut.

 From now on, you are on your own!
 So it is basically like renting a hotel room, except that this hotel room is a bear hide lost in the Estonian forest.

 See what the bear hide looks like, deep in the forest (2 panoramas).